-Creating A Flow Between A Bathroom, A Powder Room And A Laundry
+Creating A Flow Between A Bathroom, A Powder Room And A Laundryjustinplace

 So what do we really mean by 'flow"?
-Like one of our designer said, it is like telling a story, a story of your space.
-Every story has a beginning and the end and everything in between.
+Like one of our designers said, it is like telling a story, a story of your space.
+Every story has a beginning and an end and everything in between.
 The story needs to make sense because all the elements in it are connected.

-Another thing that doesn't involve construction part is tying the rooms together with details like tiles, use of timber elements, tapware colour, mirror shapes etc.
+Another thing that doesn't involve the construction part is tying the rooms together with details like tiles, use of timber elements, tapware color, mirror shapes, etc.

 - Terrazzo floor tile with white and black speckles to connect all three rooms.